mrcepid-rap/mrcepid-bcfsplitter/Readme.md

 ### Background

-UKBiobank provides a total of 977 individual .vcf.gz files (located at `Bulk/Exome sequences/Population level exome OQFE variants, pVCF format - interim 450k release/*.vcf.gz`).
+UKBiobank provides a total of 977 individual .vcf.gz files (located at `Bulk/Exome sequences/Population level exome OQFE variants, pVCF format - final release/*.vcf.gz`).
-This is the same number as for the 200k release despite the sample size increased by 2.5x.
-As such, pipelines designed to work on the 200k data no longer work as efficiently.
-As such, we wrote this tool to split provided vcf.gz files into smaller chunks.
+This is the same number as for the 200k release despite the sample size increased by ~2.5x.
+As such, pipelines designed to work on the 200k data no longer work as efficiently; we wrote this tool to split provided vcf.gz files into smaller chunks.

 ### Dependencies